Healthcare Policy Program Announces 2023-2024 Grossman Fellow

-The Healthcare Policy Program at Harvard Kennedy School is pleased to announce that it has named Mathew Alexander and Brandon Busuito, MD, as its 2022-2023 Grossman Fellows.
+The Healthcare Policy Program at Harvard Kennedy School is pleased to announce that it has named Sherry Yang as its 2023-2024 Grossman Fellow.

 Master in Public Policy Candidate, 2024

 Mathew Alexander is a rising fourth-year medical student at Virginia Commonwealth University in Richmond, Virginia.
 Born in Silver Spring, Maryland, and raised in northern Virginia, he calls the D.C.-Maryland-Virginia area home.
 Outside of medical school, he has spent time in federal and state government, consulting, and academia/research, including stints at the Centers for Medicare and Medicaid Services and Duke-Margolis Center for Health Policy.
 His scholarly work has been published in academic outlets like Health Affairs, Health Policy, and Academic Medicine, and his opinion writing has been featured in CNN, Newsweek, and The Wall Street Journal.
 As an aspiring primary care physician, Mathew hopes to blend his medical and public policy training to address the underlying laws and policies contributing to structural barriers to accessing high-quality care.
 In his free time, he enjoys playing sports (mainly volleyball and basketball), music, and trying new activities (like running a half marathon and salsa dancing).

 Brandon Busuito, MD